FIWARE/catalogue/README.md

 ![](https://fiware.github.io/catalogue/img/catalogue.png)

-Building around the FIWARE Context Broker, a rich suite of complementary FIWARE Generic Enablers are available, dealing with the following:
+Building around the FIWARE Context Broker, a rich suite of complementary open-source FIWARE Generic Enablers are available, dealing with the following:

 -   **[Core Context Management](./core/README.md)** manipulates and stores context data so it can be used for further processesing